-12 tell-tale signs of scarlet fever on the hunting field - Horse & Hound
+12 tell-tale signs of scarlet fever on the trail hunting field

-How many people do you know who have taken a sudden interest in all things hunting because they’ve fallen for a member of hunt staff, a master or someone else on the hunting field?
+How many people do you know who have taken a sudden interest in all things trail hunting because they’ve fallen for a member of hunt staff, a master or someone else on the hunting field?
 Maybe they want to impress them with their hunting knowledge or they could just want to let the person in question know that they exist.

-To celebrate Valentine’s Day today, we look at some of the tell-tale signs of what is known in hunting circles as scarlet fever…
+We look at some of the tell-tale signs of what is known in hunting circles as scarlet fever…

-1. Taking a sudden interest in hounds on a hunting day — perhaps by asking their names and enquiring about breeding — when previously the focus of the day may have been on hip flask contents or the number of fences jumped.
+1. Taking a sudden interest in hounds on a trail hunting day — perhaps by asking their names and enquiring about breeding — when previously the focus of the day has been on the contents of others’ hip flasks or the number of fences jumped.

 2. Practising their horn blowing techniques in order to impress at their hunt’s annual competition.